yasmin-nabli/yasmin-nabli/README.md

 # 🔧 Embedded Systems & Embedded Linux Projects
 Projects in progress — will be uploaded and documented clearly.

-➡️ *I will organize each embedded project with:*
-✔ Clean code
-✔ README explanation
-✔ Hardware setup
-✔ Demo (if available)

 ---

 # 🛠 Skills & Tools